 What is GDPR?

-Simply put, GDPR is getting put in place to protect European Union citizens’ online data and privacy.
-It is designed to create basic principles for user data management and security that companies need to comply with.
-The regulations themselves are quite vague as it requires companies to provide a “reasonable” level of protection without defining what “reasonable” actually means.
-The regulations apply to any type of personally identifiable information that is collected.
+Simply put, GDPR regulations are getting put in place to protect European Union citizens’ online data and privacy.
+It is designed to create basic principles for user data management and security for companies.
+The regulations themselves are quite vague as it requires companies to provide a “reasonable” level of protection without defining “reasonable.”
+The regulations apply to any type of personally identifiable information.
 This includes the user’s name, email and even IP address.

 How Does This Affect My Business?